 Whereas before your hair was shiny and voluminous, it’s now dull and flat.
 You may also experience a change in your curl pattern and struggle to get a cast.

-If you recognise more than three of the following symptoms, it’s likely that you’re suffering from moisture overload:
+If you recognize more than three of the following symptoms, it’s likely that you’re suffering from moisture overload:

 - Your hair feels too soft

 - Hair has no volume